 MIDWEST RAILROADS

-This section generally covers railroads serving Chicago and most of the four states of Illinois, Indiana, Michigan (Lower Peninsula), and Wisconsin.
+This section generally covers railroads serving Chicago and most of the five states of Illinois, Indiana, Michigan (Lower Peninsula), Ohio, and Wisconsin.

 For the larger railroads, separate pages are provided for the former railroads.
 And for the larger former railroads, pages are organized by historic operating divisions.
 As passenger service declined during the 1950's, many divisions were consolidated.

 The New York Central and Pennsylvania Railroad became Penn Central in 1968 and Conrail in 1976, and was finally divided in 1999 between CSX and Norfolk Southern.
 Those former operating divisions are generally grouped with the present railroad acquiring most of the routes in each area.
 Typically Norfolk Southern for lines east of Chicago into northern Indiana, and beyond to Michigan and Ohio.
-And CSX for lines in southern Illinois and Indiana, generally between Indianapolis and St. Louis.
+And CSX for lines in southern Illinois and Indiana, generally through St. Louis and through Indianapolis east into Ohio.

 For most railroads, divisions are divided into subdivisions, or districts on some railroads.
 On a main line, a subdivision or district typically was around 100-150 miles, a traditional work day for a train crew.
 Or a branch line could be one subdivision or district.
 The New York Central and Pennsylvania Railroad generally identified its lines as main lines or branches.